Why Embedding Video on Your App or Website is Better for Business

 If there’s one universal truth that all companies can agree on, it’s this: it’s all about the customer experience.
 In fact, a Forrester survey found that “leaders in customer experience” outperformed their slow-to-CX competitors by 80%.
 And PwC study showed that one out of three customers will abandon a brand after just one negative interaction.

 There are a few common denominators when it comes to best-in-class customer experiences, but one that’s non-negotiable is a seamless transition between customer touchpoints.
-No one wants to go searching for a password when trying to log in to a virtual class, or realize they need to install a software update one minute before a meeting.
+No one wants to go searching for a password when trying to log in to a virtual class, or realize they need to install a software update one minute before a call.

 With an embedded video tool on your app or website, these become non-issues.
 For one thing, customers don’t have to download anything.
-Just one click and they’re in, and able to rely on high quality video calling from wherever they are.
-(And each meeting room has a unique URL to avoid mistaken drop-ins.)
+Just one click and they’re in, and able to rely on high quality video calling.
+The call happens right where they are, in your owned space.

 “Our original tool led to so many complaints about video quality that we decided to switch platforms...now with Whereby we’ve boosted attendance by 18% and facilitated 350,000 one-to-one meetings.”